vice-grip/starsector-mod-emergent-threats/README.md

 -New Remnant ships and station enhancements
 -New and revamped Remnant drones
--Re-tuned Remnant variants for players to fight
+-Re-tuned Remnant NPC variants for players to fight
 -New Adaptive Subsystem hullmods that can be used by Remnant and modded player ships.
-Gets added dynamically to encountered fleets in the game, and applied across multiple modules on modular ships.
+Gets added dynamically to encountered fleets in the game, and is applied across multiple modules on modular ships.
+-Cross-mod content for Second In Command, adding the Synthesis executive officer class focused on integrating AI technology into conventional fleets

 -New Lion's Guard carriers and fighters
 -Re-tuned Diktat/Lion's Guard ships to be slightly less overfluxed